 - a.
 Avoidance Justification-The installation of appropriate stormwater management including outfalls is an essential part of the project.
-The PMA in this impact location is based on the floodplain boundary and elevation in this low area, and the impact to the PMA area is almost negligible.
+The PMA in this impact location is based on the floodplain boundary and elevation in this low area, and the impact to the PMA area is negligible.
 The outfall has been placed in the most appropriate place based on topography on-site. - b.
-Minimization Justification-The impact area for the outfall has been minimized to the extent possible allow for installation.
+Minimization Justification-The impact area for the outfall has been minimized to the extent possible while allowing for installation of necessary stormwater management infrastructure.

-Impact 2, includes 334 square feet of permanent impact to the PMA to allow for construction access and grading.
+Impact 2, includes 320 square feet of permanent impact to the PMA to allow for the installation of a storm drainpipe.

 - a.
-Avoidance Justification-The proposed grading is necessary to support the proposed houses located outside of the PMA.
+Avoidance Justification-The proposed grading impact is necessary to install infrastructure and support adjacent houses proposed outside of the PMA.
 The houses and supportive grading cannot be shifted due to the other environmental and infrastructure constraints on-site. - b.
 Minimization Justification-The impact area has been minimized to the amount practicable.
 The limits of disturbance cannot be minimized any further.

-Impact 3, includes 2,653 square feet of permanent impact to the PMA for the installation of a stormwater outfall, as well as temporary impacts to 31 linear feet (226 square feet) of ephemeral stream to allow construction access for the outfall.
+Impact 3, includes 2,663 square feet of permanent impact to the PMA for the installation of a stormwater outfall, as well as temporary impacts to 31 linear feet (226 square feet) of ephemeral stream to allow construction access for the outfall.

 - a.
 Avoidance Justification-The installation of appropriate stormwater management including outfalls is an essential part of the project.
 The outfall has been placed in the most appropriate place based on topography on-site. - b.
-Minimization Justification-The impact area for thee outfall has been minimized to the extent possible allow for installation with no excess area.
-The limits of disturbance have been minimized to the minimum width that will allow for construction access and sewer installation.
+Minimization Justification-The impact area for the outfall has been minimized to the extent possible while the limits of disturbance have been minimized to the minimum width that will allow for construction access and installation.
 The outfall must be placed within the PMA based on the topography of the site.

-Impact 4, includes 2,136 square feet of permanent impacts to the PMA for the installation of a stormwater outfall.
+Impact 4, includes 2,147 square feet of permanent impacts to the PMA for the installation of a sanitary sewer line a.
+Avoidance Justification-The installation of sanitary sewer line is an essential part of the project.
+The sewer line has been placed in the most appropriate place based on topography on-site.

-- a.
-Avoidance Justification-The installation of appropriate stormwater management including outfalls is an essential part of the project.
-The outfall has been placed in the most appropriate place based on topography on-site. - b.
-Minimization Justification-The impact area for the outfall has been minimized to the extent possible allow for installation with no excess area.
-The limits of disturbance have been minimized to the minimum width h that will allow for construction access and sewer installation.
-The outfall must be placed within the PMA based on the topography of the site.
+b.
+Minimization Justification-The impact area for the outfall has been minimized to the extent possible while allowing for installation.
+The limits of disturbance have been reduced to the minimum width that will allow for construction access and sewer installation.
+The sewer line must be placed within the PMA based on the topography of the site.